Voting changes announced for Eurovision Song Contest 202322 November 2022 at 11:59 CET

 Details were shared in a press release after the new format was approved by the Contest's Reference Group earlier today.

-- Only viewer votes will decide countries qualifying from Semi-Finals
+- Viewer votes will decide countries qualifying from Semi-Finals

 - Viewers in non-participating countries will be able to vote online

-- Jury votes will, as before, be combined with viewer votes to decide final result
+- Jury votes will be combined with votes from the global audience to decide final result

-The countries that qualify from the two Semi-Finals, 10 from each, will now be decided solely based on the votes cast by viewers of the competition, rather than a combination of a jury and public vote as has been the case since 2009.
+Next year, the countries that qualify from the Semi-Finals will be decided solely based on the votes cast by YOU the viewers, rather than a combination of a jury and public vote as has been the case since 2009.

-And, for the first time ever, those watching in countries not taking part in the competition will also be able to vote for their favourite songs online.
+And, for the first time ever, viewers from non-participating countries will be able to vote for their favourite songs too!

-Martin Österdahl, the Eurovision Song Contest’s Executive Supervisor said:
+Martin Österdahl, the Eurovision Song Contest’s Executive Supervisor, said of the changes:

 In 2023 only Eurovision Song Contest viewers will decide which countries make it to the Grand Final and, reflecting the global impact of the event, everyone watching the show, wherever they live in the world, can cast their votes for their favourite songs.